How to Attract Backyard Birds for a Wildlife-Friendly Home

 • The bright red color attracts the most inquisitive hummingbirds

-• Feeding ports accommodate several hummers at a time
+• The feeding ports will accommodate several hummer's at a time

 Tips for Using a Bird Feeder